santosh/personalweb/README.md

  * `pylint` - spot the error until it's too late
  * `yapf` - so that you don't have to remember every moves

 Found a bug?
 Have an idea?
 Create an [issue](https://github.com/santosh/personalweb/issues).
-Seel also [CONTRUBUTING](./.github/CONTRIBUTING.md).
+Or if you are a Python ninja with a taste in web, you can contribute to the development.
+See also [CONTRUBUTING](./.github/CONTRIBUTING.md).

 ## License